Kershaw in Lancaster County, South Carolina — The American South (South Atlantic)

 Erected 2002 by King Alfred Garden Club and the Kershaw Centennial Commission.
 (Marker Number 29-23.)

 Location.
+34° 33.696′ N, 80° 35.256′ W. Marker is in Kershaw, South Carolina, in Lancaster County.
+Marker is at the intersection of North Hampton Street and North Matson Street, on the right when traveling south on North Hampton Street.
 Touch for map.
 Marker is in this post office area: Kershaw SC 29067, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Welsh's Station / Kershaw Depot (approx. one mile away); Kershaw's First Library (approx. one mile away); Haile Gold Mine (approx. 2.1 miles away); The Battle Of The Hanging Rock (approx. 4.2 miles away); Beaver Creek Skirmish / Capture of Provisions at Flat Rock (approx. 4.3 miles away); James Ingram Home (approx. 4.9 miles away); Battle of Hanging Rock (approx. 5.3 miles away); Birthplace of Dr. James Marion Sims (approx. 6.1 miles away).
 Touch for a list and map of all markers in Kershaw.

 1. Capt.
 J.V.
 Welsh